zhaowt61/YOPO_MLLM_Pruning_fork/README.md

-# :rocket: EffiPru: Efficiently Pruning Your MLLMs
+# :rocket: YOPO: You Only Prune Once for Your MLLMs

 This repository contains the core code to implement the idea of  our paper: